oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

   Like describe, the it function has the variants `fit` and `xit` and they can be used in the same as `fdescribe` and `xdescribe`.

 - **afterEach**
   The afterEach function is not used often in the unit tests.
 It’s used when we are handling async features as HTTP and timeout calls (both in AngularJS and Angular 2+).
-[Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/domain/exploration/read-only-exploration-backend-api.service.spec.ts#L100-L103)'s an example to handle HTTP mocks in AngularJS.
+[Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/domain/exploration/read-only-exploration-backend-api.service.spec.ts#L100-L103)'s an example to handle HTTP mocks in AngularJS and [here](https://github.com/oppia/oppia/blob/ae649aa08f/core/templates/domain/classroom/classroom-backend-api.service.spec.ts#L72-L74)'s an example of doing the same in Angular 2+.
 - **afterAll**
   The afterAll function is almost never used in the codebase.
 But there is a specific case which it might be very helpful: when a global variable needs to be reassigned during the tests, you need to reset it to the default value after all the assertions are finished.
 Check an example of this case [here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/site-analytics.service.spec.ts#L40-L42).

 - **expect**
   The expect function is used to assert a condition in the test.
-You can check all its methods in the [Jasmine documentation](https://jasmine.github.io/api/edge/global).
+You can check all its methods in the [Jasmine documentation](https://jasmine.github.io/api/edge/matchers.html).
 [Here's](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/exploration-editor-page/services/graph-data.service.spec.ts#L92-L112) a good example of how to use expect correctly.

 ### How to choose a file to work on
 When trying to choose the first files to work on, you might get confused.
 All the files are separated by complexity criteria, so you can focus on files which you feel comfortable working with.